Kim Kardashian Called Out For Apparent Awkward Photoshop Fail On Her Thumb

 Happy Birthday @kyliejenner When I think about you I think of a wise old soul who makes amazing decisions that are always true to what you really believe.
 You have always been so strong and confident in doing what is in your heart and I admire and respect that.
 You live life like it’s your last day and it’s so much fun to see you live such a full life and being such a kind person while doing it all.
 I wanted to post a unseen “music video” you, Kendall and I did back in the day but didn’t want to embarrass you too much lol.
 I love you ♥️????

-Comments ranged from fans claiming the star’s big sister Kourtney Kardashian had been edited to have two big toes, to fans noticing Khloe Kardashian missing the lower part of her body, to others suggesting Kendall Jenner may not even have been present for the shoot and was edited in after.
+Comments ranged from fans claiming the star’s big sister Kourtney Kardashian had been edited to have two big toes to fans noticing Khloe Kardashian missing the lower part of her body.
+Still, others suggested Kendall Jenner may not even have been present for the shoot and was edited in after.

 Kardashian has been accused of editing her photos multiple times both since and before then, with Glamour even rounding up several of what they claimed are the star’s biggest social media Photoshop fails over the years.